TAbdiukov/SCAPTURE/README.md

 ## Features
 * Barebones Windows OS compatible.
 	* Does not use any external WinAPI.
-	* Works on 16-bit systems.
+	* Works on 16-bit, embedded, other nonstandard systems.
 	* The tool saves in `.BMP` format only (limitation).
 		PNG and other lossless formats require WinAPI/3rd-party classes - avoided for compatibility.
-* Doesn't require any sophisticated compiling procedures!
+* Simple to compile!
 Compile in IDE -> Good to go!

 ## Usage